 Each of the above mentioned characteristics has certain benefits, but is often countered by a reduction in another characteristic.
 For example, it is almost impossible to have a high rebound with a hard wheel.
 Most high rebound wheels have an 85A Shore hardness level.
 The same is true for other characteristics, therefore a trade off is usually made.

-Caster Concepts mixes and pours its own polyurethane, and has formulated premium tread materials that achieve unique benefits, these premium polyurethanes are:
+Here at Caster Concepts, we mix and pour our own polyurethane, and have formulated premium tread materials that achieve unique benefits, these premium polyurethanes are: